Safety and Limitations

 Unsafe Blocks

-f-strings are skipped by default:
+f-strings are always skipped by format and extract:

 query = f"""